Have you seen this animal? Report it now!

 They sit relatively upright and have short clumsy hops.

-Nocturnal, becoming active in large open areas, such as on roads and lawns.
-Can be found congregating beneath street lamps and other lights to catch insects.
-Often found sheltering under rocks and logs, in depressions and under vegetation during cold or hot weather.
+They are nocturnal, becoming active in large open areas, such as on roads and lawns.
+They can be found congregating beneath street lamps and other lights to catch insects.
+Often they are found sheltering under rocks and logs, in depressions and under vegetation during cold or hot weather.

 They are ground-dwelling and bound short distances but do not leap and are not capable of climbing smooth surfaces.

 They need constant access to moisture to survive.
 Instead of drinking, they absorb water through the skin on their belly — from dew, moist sand or any other moist material.

 Sounds like a guttural trill and is sustained for about 30 seconds.

 Exotic toads such as the cane toad are often confused with native frog species and many people have difficulty telling them apart.

 In Victoria, many of the exotic toad reports that are received are actually the native Eastern banjo frog, also known as the pobblebonk (Limnodynastes dumerilii).